-Afnan has built two of the most respected Aventus clones in the fragrance community: Supremacy Collector’s Edition and Supremacy Not Only Intense (SNOI).
-Both aim to capture the legendary Creed Aventus DNA, but they interpret it from different angles.
-If you are choosing between Afnan’s own Aventus-inspired offerings, this comparison will help you decide.
+Afnan has built two of the most respected fruity-smoky fragrances in the community: Supremacy Collector’s Edition and Supremacy Not Only Intense (SNOI).
+Both interpret the pineapple-birch-smoke style, but they approach it from different angles.
+If you are choosing between Afnan’s own fruity-smoky offerings, this comparison will help you decide.

 Side-by-Side Comparison